1976 Summer Olympics: Medal count

 These are the top ten nations that won medals at the 1976 Games.
 Canada placed 27th with only 11 medals in total, none of them being gold.
-Canada remains the only host nation of a Summer Olympics that did not win at least one gold medal in its own games.
+Canada remains the only host nation of a Summer Olympics to fail to win at least one gold medal.
 It also did not win any gold medals at the 1988 Winter Olympics in Calgary.
 However, Canada went on to win the most gold medals at the 2010 Winter Olympics in Vancouver.

 The Games were dominated by the Soviet Bloc, with the USSR and its satellites occupying seven out of top ten places in the medal standings.

 Non-participating National Olympic Committees

 Twenty-nine countries boycotted the Games due to the refusal of the IOC to ban New Zealand, after the New Zealand national rugby union team had toured South Africa earlier in 1976.
 The boycott was led by Congolese official Jean-Claude Ganga.
 Some of the boycotting nations (including Morocco, Cameroon and Egypt) had already participated, however, and withdrew after the first few days.
 Senegal and Ivory Coast were the only African countries that competed throughout the duration of the Games.
-Elsewhere, Albania, Burma, El Salvador, Iraq, Guyana, Sri Lanka and Syria also opted to join the Congolese-led boycott.
+Elsewhere, Afghanistan, Albania, Burma, Iraq, Guyana, Sri Lanka and Syria also opted to join the Congolese-led boycott.
 South Africa had been banned from the Olympics since 1964 due to its apartheid policies.
 Other countries, such as El Salvador and Zaire, did not participate in Montreal for purely economic reasons.

 Republic of China boycott

 An unrelated boycott of the Montreal Games was the main issue between the Republic of China (ROC) and the People's Republic of China (PRC).
 The ROC team withdrew from the games when Canada's Liberal government under Pierre Trudeau told it that the name "Republic of China" was not permissible at the Games because Canada had officially recognized the PRC in 1970.
 Canada attempted a compromise by allowing the ROC the continued use of its national flag and anthem in the Montreal Olympic activities; the ROC refused.
 In 1979 the IOC established in the Nagoya Resolution that the PRC agreed to participate in IOC activities if the Republic of China was referred to as "Chinese Taipei".
-Another boycott would occur before the ROC would accept the provisions of the 1979 Resolution although the reason that so many other countries boycotted were not all the same as the ROC.
+Another boycott would occur before the ROC would accept the provisions of the 1979 resolution.

 Doping

-East Germany encouraged and covered up a culture of doping across many sports for decades, and GDR doping was present at the 1976 Montreal Olympics.
-Doping of West German athletes, too, was prevalent at the Games.
+Researchers from Germany in 2013 reported that West Germany had a state-sponsored doping program, and speculated it was in response to doping in East Germany which had existed for decades.